sulcgroup/oxdna_analysis_tools/README.md

 Running `oat` with no arguments will list all available scripts.

 -------------------------------------------------------------------
-## oxDNA Analysis Tools v 2.0 is now out.
-Updated documentation coming soon!

-All scripts have been completley rewritten to be 10-100x faster, however in the process most of the names have changed and the coding style is very different, please make sure you update your autocompletes and for now, take a look at `mean.py` for an example of how to use the new framework.

 ## Using oxDNA analysis tools
 Once installed, all standalone scripts can be called from the command line via the following invocation: